Video Game: Team Fortress Classic

 - Competitive Balance:

-- Fragile Speedster: The first two things people notice about the scout is his speed and his low health and armor.
+- Fragile Speedster: The first two things people notice about the scout are his speed and his low health and armor.

 - Jack of All Stats: The Soldier, with his somewhat above-average damage and armor, somewhat below-average mobility, and his rather average effective range.
 His only real special ability is the Rocket Jump, which trades his health in for more speed, which the Demoman can do better, but with more self-damage.
 Also helps that his shotgun contains the second most amount of shells.